 As of 2019, the only major professional sports team in the city is the NHL’s Las Vegas Golden Knights, who play their games at the T-Mobile Arena.
 In 2020, though, the NFL’s Oakland Raiders are slated to become the Las Vegas Raiders.

 Congrats, you made a move to LA!
 Suddenly, 50 degrees feels like freezing, and you know exactly what valley people are talking about when they say, “The Valley”.
-You hit up the popular beaches when you first got here, but chances are you’ll never go back.
+You hit up the popular beaches in Santa Monica when you first got here, but chances are you’ll never go back.
 Oh, and you know to order your burger animal style at In-N-Out – like a true local.

 Welcome to Los Angeles!
 Here’s what you should know: